MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 Unapplied Documents List†

 † Indicates reports that can be assigned to named printers.
-See “Printers” in the System Administrator’s Guide for more information.
+See "Printers" in the System Administrator's Guide for more information.

 ### Receivables Management standard report summary